-Ethics State appointees and employees in exempt (Gov. Code Section 11146 et seq.) ns are require the first six mo every two years thereafter.
-To comply with that directive, Board members may take the interactive course provided by the Office of the Attorney found General, which can be at oag.ca.gov/ethics.
+State appointees and employees in exempt positions are required to take an ethics orientation within the first six months of their appointment and every two years thereafter.
+To comply with that directive, Board members may take the interactive course provided by the Office of the Attorney General, which can be found at oag.ca.gov/ethics.